 A study completed by the University of Twente in the Netherlands found that energy-saving devices, such as LED light bulbs, change the way in which electricity usage is measured.
-This in turn can alter what the smart meter thinks you’ve used compared to what has actually been used.
+This in turn can alter what the smart meter thinks you’ve used compared to what has actually been consumed.

-This shouldn’t put you off having a smart meter.
+However, this shouldn’t put you off having a smart meter.
 Instead, you should manually check your meters every now and then as described above to ensure that they match what you’re paying.
 Alternatively, you could compare your usage against an energy bill that you received prior to having the smart meter fitted.